Join our email list for BDVT Notifications

 :Follow us on social media for updates:

 Many things are also addressed in the video at the top of this page 😉

 Is this course for beginners?

-– This online training program is primarily for designed intermediate/advanced dancers, or very determined beginners, who want to learn, perform, and teach our vocabulary.
+– This online training program is primarily for designed intermediate/advanced dancers who want to learn, perform, and teach Baksana’s structured improv-based vocabulary.
 We recommend at least one year of training in Egyptian Raqs Sharqi or Turkish Oryental styles of dance AND at least one year of playing finger cymbals. *If you are brand new to dance and music in general, we suggest joining our Patreon for a little while, where you can gain access to MANY tutorials for starting at just $10/month!

 How long is the training?

-– Level 1 runs in 90 day terms.
-For Level 1 Module 1 – First-30: self practice, Mid-30: assignments, Final-30: exam.
+– Each module runs approximately 90 days.
 You will have access to all the training material for the full 90 days to allow for a variety of scheduling and dancer experience levels.

 How long are the individual lessons?

 – Each module contains a variety of lesson types.
 Pre-recorded dance lessons are between 25-45 mins long.
 Cymbal segments are 5-10 mins.
-Private check in will be 30mins.
-Q&As will be 30-40 mins.
+Live zoom sessions will be 30-40 mins.

 Will there be homework/testing?

 – YEPPERS!
-Students will submit multiple video progress reports along the way, a few written assignments, and then complete a written and video final exam.
+Students will submit multiple video progress reports along the way, a few written assignments, and then complete a written and video final exam for each module.
+Expect to film yourself weekly for assignments.

 Can I complete the module and test quicker than 90 days?

 – Yes.
 Once you have access to the material you can complete the course ahead of time… you just may miss out on some of the live events.
 Contact us directly to schedule something that works best for you if you want this option.

 What if I need more time?